 - Obstacles when getting around (e.g. inaccessible public buildings, spaces and transport);

-- Information and communication barriers (e.g. inaccessible websites and apps, lack of access to printed materials, lack of closed captioning); and
+- Information and communication barriers (e.g. inaccessible websites and apps, signage and printed materials, lack of closed captioning); and

-- A lack of understanding of why access matters (e.g. underestimating the potential of disabled people as students, employees, volunteers, parents, etc.)
+- A low level of understanding of why access matters (e.g. grossly underestimating the value of accessibility to business and the economy)

-We know we can remove these accessibility hurdles sooner and smarter - that's why we’ve formed The Access Alliance, to lead change.
+We know we can remove these hurdles in life sooner and smarter - that's why we’ve formed The Access Alliance, to lead change.

 When we talk about access and accessibility, we are referring to our ability to engage with, use, participate in, and belong to, the world around us.

-The Access Alliance proposes that the New Zealand Government introduce legislation (The Accessibility for New Zealanders Act), to ensure people with visible and invisible disabilities, whether temporary or permanent can fully participate in their communities and ensure the New Zealand economy and society can benefit from disabled people’s contributions
+The Access Alliance proposes that the New Zealand Government introduce new accessibility legislation to ensure people with visible and invisible disabilities, whether temporary or permanent can fully participate in their communities, and ensure the New Zealand economy and society can benefit from this.

-Our current human rights legislation does not give organisations or businesses clear and specific expectations and guidance on what they must do to become fully accessible as employers and service providers
+Our current human rights legislation does not give organisations clear and specific expectations and guidance on what they need to do to become fully accessible as employers and service providers.

-Existing laws on “discrimination,” “equality before law,” and “reasonable accommodation” do not provide sufficient guidance to public and private sector organisations on how to design a website, provide employment, or deliver goods and services.
+Existing laws on “discrimination”, “equality before law” and “reasonable accommodation” do not provide sufficient guidance to organisations on how to design a website, provide employment, or deliver goods and services.
 Nor do these laws make it easy to identify and remedy matters when things are wrong which is yet another barrier.

-The legislation will establish minimum, industry-specific national standards for accessibility for New Zealanders with visible and invisible disabilities, and other people with access needs.
-These minimum standards will apply to all areas of New Zealand life and the economy.
-It will set compliance standards and administrative requirements to enable national standards, and associated penalties for non-compliance, to be developed, implemented and enforced
+The new legislation will establish minimum, industry-specific national standards for accessibility for New Zealanders with visible and invisible disabilities, and other people with access needs.
+These minimum standards will apply to all areas of New Zealand life.

-To find out more, check out this set of principles which the Access Alliance advocates for the Act to be based on.
+To find out more, check out this set of principles , which the Access Alliance wants to be the basis for the new accessibility law.

-Lobbying for it, drafting it, and implementing it will require perseverance and leadership from disability advocates and organisations, policy-makers, business and local government.
-We have to invest in this leadership now if we are to realise every New Zealander’s full potential.
+Lobbying for it, drafting it, and implementing it will require perseverance and leadership from accessibility advocates and organisations, policy-makers, business and local government.

 Support accessibility legislation now - it’s the right thing to do, it’s the smart thing to do and it’s the right time to do it.

-The following videos summerise documents which are available on our resources page here
+The following videos summarise documents which are available on our resources page here.